 The equity beta obtained from this exercise needs adjusting to account for the difference between the average leverage of the US firms used in the exercise and the leverage assumption used in determining the regulatory cost of capital.
 This adjustment can be made in a number of ways, depending upon the underlying assumptions.
-We use the following formula:35 adjusted to reflect additional costs of such investment as well as the relevant tax treatment.
-Even these estimates would not answer the question typically posed by regulators, which assumes Australian assets owned by Australian investors.
+We use the following formula:

-$$\boldsymbol{b}{A} = \boldsymbol{b}{E} \left(E / V{L} \right) + \boldsymbol{b}{D} \left(D / V{L} \right) \tag{8}$$ fall somewhere between these two.
-However, as we show below, in this instance it makes very little difference which assumption one uses.
+$$\boldsymbol{b}{A} = \boldsymbol{b}{E} \left( E / V{L} \right) + \boldsymbol{b}{D} \left( D / V{L} \right)$$ (8)

 This assumes an "active debt management policy," i.e., that the firm's management will manage its debt so that the gearing ratio remains constant over time.
 An alternative assumption often employed is that of "passive debt management," where it is the absolute level of debt that remains constant, rather than the proportion.
-The true picture is likely to
+The true picture is likely to adjusted to reflect additional costs of such investment as well as the relevant tax treatment.
+Even these estimates would not answer the question typically posed by regulators, which assumes Australian assets owned by Australian investors.

-35 Both this expression and that in equation (9) below can be found in Cooper and Nyborg (1999).
+&lt;sup>35 Both this expression and that in equation (9) below can be found in Cooper and Nyborg (1999).
 See also Taggart, Robert A. Jr. (1991), "Consistent Valuation and Cost of Capital Expressions with Corporate and Personal Taxes," Financial Management.